 - Holds up to two rifles or shotguns or a single rifle/shotgun with plenty of room for magazines and accessories

 - Features customizable "DIY" foam made up of 1/2" squares so you can make the perfect shape for any gun or a million other uses

 You are within your rights to travel with live ammunition, in accordance with TSA guidelines.
 Live ammunition must either be in the manufacturer's box or a reloader's box.
 If your self-defense ammunition is so old that you no longer have the manufacturer's box, it's probably time to shoot that off anyways and buy some Speer Gold Dot.

 Whether you're a frequent flyer or just a weekender, invest the extra time and money to get a TSA Pre-check qualification before flying with firearms.
-This not only expedites your processing through security, it is another way you can show that you are acting in good faith with the local and federal authorities.
+This not only expedites your processing through security, but it is also another way you can show that you are acting in good faith with the local and federal authorities.

-Know your Permit to Carry Reciprocity, NFA items, special paperwork
+Know Your Permit to Carry Reciprocity, NFA Items, Special Paperwork

 Running a simple reciprocity search on USAcarry.com will show you your current reciprocity, illustrating where you can carry with your current permit.
 It is more than worth your time to familiarize yourself with local firearms transportation laws, use of reasonable force, and use of deadly force laws when flying with firearms.

 The same goes for traveling with suppressors, short barreled rifles, fully automatic firearms or any other item requiring special paperwork.
 Atomic Tactical, a Minneapolis-based specialty gun builder, will be collaborating with me on a future story specific to flying with NFA items.

 No products found.

 Watch this video from Fox 10 Phoenix for TSA's demonstration on how to properly fly with guns: